arColm/javascript-miniprojects/README.md

 **library** : page where you can add and remove book elements from a library.
 Practices basic javascript object manipulation principles

 **tic-tac-toe** : website to play tic tac toe. demonstrates basic principles of modules and factory functions.

+**todo-list** : website where one can create projects and add tasks to these projects.
+Practicing simple OOP principles